Operation Mural

-Operation Mural was a clandestine effort headed by Mossad, Israel's intelligence agency, to facilitate the emigration of Jewish Moroccan children to Israel.
+Operation Mural was a clandestine effort headed by Mossad, Israel's intelligence agency, to circumvent the Moroccan prohibition of Zionist emigration and facilitate the migration of Jewish Moroccan children to Israel.

 Background

 After gaining independence from France in 1956, the Moroccan government restricted Jewish emigration out of the country.
 In response, the Israeli government tasked Mossad with facilitating such emigration, using clandestine means.
 The Mossad initially organized illegal departures by boats, but that effort came to a halt in 1961 after the Egoz disaster, in which a ship carrying 44 immigrants capsized, drowning all passengers.

 Operation Mural

 A new approach was then implemented: Working with the Swiss-based NGO Œuvre de secours aux enfants – the Organization for the Rescue of Children – an offer was made to the Moroccan government to take Moroccan children on a vacation in Switzerland.
 Mossad agents then worked in the Jewish community to find families interested in emigration.
 Once there, the Jewish children would be flown to Israel instead of returning to Morocco.

 In 1961, David Littman volunteered for the mission.
 Littman thought he was working for the Jewish Agency – years later it was revealed it was arranged with the assistance of the Mossad.
 From March–July 1961, posing with his wife and baby daughter as Christians, Littman ran the Casablanca office of the Geneva-based international NGO for children Œuvre de Secours aux Enfants de l'Afrique du Nord (OSSEAN).
 His code name was "Mural", and the code name for the mission was "Operation Mural".
 After months of negotiation by Littman, the children left Morocco in five convoys under the guise of a supposed holiday in Switzerland (with Littman accompanying the last convoy), and from Switzerland went to Israel.
 In all, he assisted in evacuating 530 Jewish children to Israel.
 The children's families joined them several years later.